 Presenter: Ana Vojnovic

 Ana Vojnovic is a spatial design researcher and consultant with an educational background in philosophy, education, art practice and currently interior design.
-She is engaged in interdisciplinary based practice, that primarily focuses on investing and understanding the concept fo spaces, elements that coexist with-in them and interrelationship between spatial design and daily living.
-Over the years, she has worked in different pedagogical capacities (early childhood educator instructor, artist in residence) with an objective bring forth the understandings of spaces as encompassing objects of both internal and external contexts, and therefore interpreted as vehicles for shaping and enrichment of overall experiences.
+She is engaged in interdisciplinary based practice, that primarily focuses on investing and understanding the concept of spaces, elements that coexist within them and interrelationship between spatial design and daily living.
+Over the years, she has worked in different pedagogical capacities (early childhood educator instructor, artist in residence) with an objective to bring forth the understandings of spaces as encompassing objects of both internal and external contexts, and therefore interpreted as vehicles for shaping and enrichment of overall experiences.

 B9/C9 BC Laws Legislation, Bylaws, Building Code and Healthy Built Environments for Children in Care – Administrative Stream